kelasweekend/core_cazh/README.md

 - Import Excell With Chunk 10 and Test Upload MOCK_DATA.xlsx ( 100 row )
 - Seeder Auth Admin

+Kode Soal
+- Nomor 1 Route /no1
+- Nomor 2 Route /no2
+- Nomor 3 Route /no3

 ## Code of Conduct

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).